Contact Information Contact Information

-Petty Offenses are criminal in nature but only punishable by a fine of up to $500.
+Petty Offenses are criminal in nature but only punishable by a fine.
 Jail is not a possible penalty in these cases.
 If you are charged with a petty offense in the Fort Collins Municipal Court, you may either represent yourself or hire an attorney to represent you.

 The Court date and time listed on your citation is for your arraignment.
 Court appearances are mandatory on these cases unless you hire an attorney to represent you and he or she files an entry of appearance prior to the arraignment date listed on your citation.

 At the arraignment, you will be given several options, including having a pre-trial conference, usually that same morning.
 The purpose of the pre-trial conference is to give you the opportunity to discuss your case informally with a Prosecutor (from the City Attorney’s Office) to see if you can reach a plea agreement in your case.
 If you do not reach a plea agreement and do not wish to plead “guilty” or “no contest”, your case will be set for trial.
 The trial date will be within 91 days of the day that you plead “not guilty”.